HANOI, THE THOUSAND-YEAR-OLD CAPITAL OF VIETNAM

 Located north of Hoan Kiem Lake, between the Red River and the old citadel, Hanoi's 36 street and corporation district is the authentic heart of the Vietnamese capital.
-Centuries old, it is the oldest commercial district of the city and is distinguished by its inimitable atmosphere and effervescence.
-You will enjoy wandering on foot in the streets and alleys of the old city to discover its lively commercial life, numerous markets, shops, bars and restaurants, its temples and pagodas, and its famous street cuisine.
-A fascinating district which, at every hour of the day, reveals a different face to become in the evening a very warm festive animation
+Centuries old, it is the oldest commercial district in the city and is distinguished by its inimitable atmosphere and effervescent nature.
+You will enjoy wandering in the streets and alleys of the old city on foot to discover its lively commercial life, numerous markets, shops, bars and restaurants, its temples and pagodas, and its famous street cuisine.
+A fascinating district which, at every hour of the day, reveals a different face in the evening a very warm festive spirit.

 Hanoi's street cuisine

-The Old Quarter of Hanoi is undeniably Almost every piece of sidewalk is dedicated to street food.
-A culinary and cultural experience that will awaken and awaken all your senses.
+The Old Quarter of Hanoi is undeniably a bastion of street food.
+Almost every part of the sidewalk is dedicated to street food.
+It’s truly a culinary and cultural experience that will awaken all your senses.
 Don't hesitate to explore the lively streets and alleys of the Old Quarter and stop at a street food stall to enjoy a Vietnamese speciality.

 The Bia Hoi, an institution in Hanoi

-The bia hoi is the local microbrewery that can be found on almost every street corner, serving a fresh draught beer, light and inexpensive.
+The bia hoi is the local microbrewery that can be found on almost every street corner, serving a fresh draught beer that is both light and most importantly, cheap.
 Don't miss the opportunity to visit a bia hoi to immerse yourself in the local culture and discover a unique atmosphere.
-To know that bia hoi often serves unpretentious yet tasty food.
+Also know that bia hoi establishments often serves simple yet tasty food.